World peace, lucky pennies, second chances, reincarnation, Santa Claus.

 Meanwhile, in the house next door your neighbor loves this dog.
 It cuddles with him at night.
 It licks his face when he’s had a bad day.
 Never having any bad experience this guy grows up to believe all dogs are a gift from the heavens.

 Same street, same age.
 Different experiences, different beliefs.

-Unfortunately a lot of our beliefs about ourselves (are we good enough, smart enough, etc.) and about the world we live in (dogs are evil, dogs are awesome, etc.) are formed early and locked away tight.
-To be carried by us without even noticing how they affect our lives.
-Like a softly humming air conditioner.
+Unfortunately a lot of your beliefs about yourself (am I good enough, smart enough? etc.) and about the world you live in (dogs are evil, dogs are awesome, etc.) are formed early and locked away tight.
+To be carried within you, without even noticing how they affect your life.
+Like a softly humming air conditioner, in the background.

-Your subconscious is processing billions of bits of information.
-Your reticular activating system is sifting through all that data finding evidence to back up those thoughts.
+Your subconscious processes billions of bits of information.
+Your Reticular Activating System is sifting through all that data finding evidence to back up those thoughts.
 You take actions based on the information.
 These actions produce results.
 These results back your thoughts.
 Then these thoughts calcify into a belief.
-Regardless of truth or merit your brain has given you a belief.
+Regardless of truth or merit, your brain has given you a belief.

 When you are a child your beliefs are instilled in you.
-When you get older and become more self-aware your beliefs become a choice.
+When you get older and become more self-aware, fortunately, your beliefs become a choice.

 Facts, certainty, and the tooth fairy.
 Beliefs create reality.